 Multnomah County pools virtually all funds for investment purposes.
 All appropriate funds are allocated interest based on the average daily cash balance of the fund and the average monthly yield of the County's investment portfolio.
-Each fund type's portion of this pool is displayed on the Combined Balance Sheet as "Cash and investments."
+Each fund type's portion of this pool is displayed as "Cash and investments."

-At year-end, the carrying amount of the County's deposits was \$24,577 and the bank balance was \$24,544.
-The bank balance was covered by federal depository insurance or by collateral held by one or more of the State's authorized collateral pool managers in the name of the County as the County's agent.
-The balance of \$33 represents petty cash accounts that were uninsured and uncollateralized.
-State law requires that collateral be deposited with a value of 25% of the balances above federal deposit insurance, but in some instances, the State Banking Commission can require banks to provide more than 25% of the balances of municipal corporations' deposits as collateral.
+State law requires that collateral be deposited with a value of 25% of the balances above federal deposit insurance, but in some instances, the Oregon State Treasury can require banks to provide more than 25% of the balances of municipal corporations' deposits as collateral.
 The County cannot, however, determine which, if any, institutions have been required to meet a collateral requirement larger than 25%.
 The County independently monitors its depository institutions for indications that could potentially cause loss of County funds.